UBC-MDS/DSCI_522_GROUP_311/doc/report.md

 The Analysis portion of this project is done by Python.
 A standard scaler is used to scale all features into the same scale.
 To perform feature selection, we use scikit-learn’s linear regression as an estimator and perform recursive feature selection.
-Reragding the number of features to select, we try the number from 1 to 11 (sum of features), we found that if we continute to add more features after 6, the model will stop improving.
+Regarding the number of features to select, we try the number from 1 to 11 (sum of features), we found that if we continute to add more features after 6, the model will stop improving.
 Therefore, we perform linear regression on the top six features by using scikit-learn’s linear regression model.

 The following Python packages were used in this project: